RayHightower/RayHightower.com/_posts/2023-08-29-be-your-future-self-now.markdown

 In the 1990s, a group of psychologists set out to challenge the prevailing dogma of their colleagues.
 These psychologists wanted to know, through their own research, what makes a person happy, healthy, and succesful.

-They found that human behaviors are not driven by our past experiences, as previously thought.
-Research has shown that we are _pulled_forward by our future.
+Their research showed them that human behaviors are not driven by our past experiences, as the psychology profession previously thought.
+Rather, we are _pulled_forward by our future.

+### Humans Envision the Future

 Everything we do is driven by the future we envision for ourselves.
-When we can clearly see abundance in the future, we are likely to take actions that will lead lead us toward abundance.
-However, if we cannot envision a clear future, we are less likely to take productive action.
-Even worse, visions of a dismal future can cause one to engage in self-sabotage.
-We humans can choose our future to a great degree by choosing our vision of our future self.
+When we can clearly see abundance in the future, we will take actions that produce abundance.

+However, if our vision of the future is unclear, we are less likely to take productive actions.
+Even worse, visions of a dismal future can cause us to engage in self-sabotage.

+We humans can choose a future of abundance by connecting with our selves.

 <!--more-->